Story of Polina from Ukraine

 .jpg)

 My name is Polina.
-I’m the vocalist of the music band "Vremya Lubit'" (eng: "Time to Love") and also an illustrator and an artist (artistic pseudonym: Pawellka).
-I’ve been in Poland for almost six years — I came from Ukraine at 17 to attend studies here.
+I’m the vocalist of the music band "Vremya Lubit'" (eng: "Time to Love") and also an illustrator and a visual artist working under the pseudonym Pawellka.
+I’ve lived in Poland for almost six years — I moved from Ukraine at 17 to pursue my studies here.
 I’m 23 now.

 What is Home?

-Although I’m originally from Ukraine, I felt the strongest sense of home here in Kraków.
-This is where my real circle began to form — the people I truly feel warmth with.
-In Ukraine, I had acquaintances, but after the move, the connections gradually faded because I’ve now lived here longer than there.
-For me, the feeling of home comes more from relationships than from places themselves.
+Although I’m originally from Ukraine, it was here in Kraków that I truly started to feel at home.
+This is where my circle of friends began to form — the people I share a deep connection with.
+In Ukraine, I had acquaintances, but after the move, those ties gradually loosened.
+For me, the feeling of home is first and foremost rooted in relationships rather than places themselves.
 But we find people in places, so it’s all interconnected.

-Musical spaces play a special role in giving me a sense of home — music has been a big part of my life since I was a teenager.
-Back in 9th grade, I dreamed of becoming a drummer, but it was already too late to enter music school.
+Musical spaces are especially important for me, as music has been a big part of my life since teenage years.
+Back in 9th grade, I dreamed of becoming a drummer, but it was already too late to enroll in music school.
 So I taught myself: I picked up the ukulele, started writing songs, singing, and eventually formed a band.
-I first learned to play while still living in Ukraine, but it was Kraków’s vibrant musical scene that helped me turn this passion into a real path.
+I first learned to play while still living in Ukraine, but it was Kraków’s vibrant musical scene that helped me turn this passion into a real career path.

 Stakkato: stage, community, and first steps in organizing

-At the Stakkato Art Space & Music Studio, I tried myself as an art manager for the first time — I helped create a music band, even though I wasn’t part of it myself.
-That’s where I began to understand how music projects work, and it inspired me to form my own band.
+At the Stakkato Art Space & Music Studio, I took my first steps in arts management— I helped found a music ensemble, even though I wasn’t part of it myself.
+That’s where I began to understand how music projects operate, and it inspired me to form my own band.
 I also took my first performance classes at Stakkato.
-Here, like in other places, a warm music community formed, where you could just come, chat, and feel at ease.
-Creative fairs were also held there, where I met craftswomen from different countries.
-In such places, not only my creative life was shaped, but also the sense of home — thanks to the people around you, who support you and become something like a family.
+Here, like in other places, a warm musical community formed, where you could just drop in, have a chat, and feel completely at ease.
+Creative fairs were also held there, where I met artisans from different countries.
+In places like these, it wasn't just my creative life that took shape, but also the sense of home — thanks to the people around you, who support you and become akin to a family.

 Pub pod ZiemiÄ…: sense of togetherness

 Sometimes I miss that sense of togetherness — that feeling when you walk into a place and everyone knows each other, smiles, nods.
 One of those rare places for me is Pub pod ZiemiÄ… in Kazimierz.
 It’s technically a karaoke bar, but nothing like the classic kind.
-It’s more like punk karaoke — metalheads, rockers, that kind of wonderfully weird vibe.
-I’ve met all sorts of people there, just because no one is shy — they come up, start a conversation.
-It’s very comforting and makes you feel welcome.
+It’s more like punk karaoke — metalheads, rockers, that kind of delightfully eccentric vibe.
+I’ve met all sorts of people there, because everyone is so open — they just come up to you and start a conversation.
+It’s very inviting and instantly makes you feel welcome.

 I remember the first time we went there with friends.
-We had just come from an exhibition at the gallery of ASP, the Academy of Fine Arts.
-After the formal opening — all dressed up in nice clothes, dresses, suits — we walked into this bar.
-And there they were: punk rockers in ripped denim, chains, leather.
+We had just come from an exhibition at the ASP gallery, the Academy of Fine Arts.
+After the formal opening — all dressed up in formal attire, suits — we walked into this bar in which there were mostly punk rockers in ripped denim, chains, leather.
 We sat down, looked at each other like, “I hope this goes well…” But it turned out to be great.
 No judgment, just all kinds of people, and everyone is incredibly open.

 Klub Kulturalny

-Klub Kulturalny is right in the city center.
+Klub Kulturalny is located right in the city center.
 One cool thing about both this place and Pub pod ZiemiÄ… is that you can request songs in Russian or Ukrainian, even though the DJs are usually Polish.
-I celebrated my birthday there and had a few fun chats with strangers — even if we didn’t exchange contacts, the conversations were lively and open.
+I celebrated my birthday there and had a few fun chats with strangers — even though we didn’t exchange contacts, the conversations were lively and friendly.

 Krakow Arcade Museum

 If you’ve just arrived in Kraków and want to feel like a kid left home alone for the holidays, go to the the Museum of Arcade Games.
 It’s basically a hall full of arcade machines.
 They have all kinds of arcade games for every taste.
 Anyone can come in, play, and maybe even meet someone new.
 There are lots of gamers around.
-I wouldn’t say it’s a place where you’ll find a tight-knit community, but for fun and pure enjoyment, it’s definitely one of the best spots.
+I wouldn’t say it’s a place where you’ll find a tight-knit community, but if you're looking for fun and entertainment, it’s definitely one of the best spots.

 .jpg)

-At our place, music is a big part of the sense of home.
-My partner and I are both musicians, so the flat is full of instruments: keyboards, two acoustic guitars, an electric guitar, two ukuleles, and a variety of percussion instruments.
+In our home, music is the heartbeat of the living space, creating a sense of harmony and belonging.
+My partner and I are both musicians, so our flat is full of instruments: keyboards, two acoustic guitars, an electric guitar, two ukuleles, and a variety of percussion instruments.
 For me, music is the coziest thing there is — something that really speaks to the soul.
-I always knew I’d be an artist, that was clear since childhood, but music feels like a deeper form of emotional expression.
+I always knew I’d be a visual artist, that was clear since childhood, but music feels like a deeper form of emotional expression.

-One more thing — and this is really special to me — is a paper model of a panel apartment building.
+One more thing that I hold dear is a paper model of a panel apartment building.
 It’s super realistic, and it reflects the light beautifully — like a real post-Soviet building glowing in the sun.
-It really reminds me of childhood: walking home from school with a backpack, giant concrete blocks around you, everything golden and warm.
+It really transports me back to childhood: walking home from school with a backpack, giant concrete blocks around you, everything golden and warm.
 That kind of nostalgic, sun-drenched memory.
-Nowadays, things seem a bit greyer…Because I’m more grown-up, maybe.
-It’s strange how even something as simple as a paper house can bring back a whole era.
+Nowadays, things seem a bit more muted…perhaps because I’m older now.
+It’s strange how something as simple as a paper house can evoke an entire chapter of life.